^^^ ^^

 Use the _address prefix to filter by object identity and version:

-_address__object_id— unique object identifier_address__object_version— specific version orVersions.ALL/Versions.LATEST_address__class_version— schema version
+_address__object_id— unique object identifier (works in both state and historical connections)_address__object_version— specific version orVersions.ALL/Versions.LATEST(historical only)_address__class_version— schema version (historical only)

 Note